lightstep/opentelemetry-examples/collector/nginx-ingresscontroller/README.md

 kubectl apply -f ingress/
 ```

 For purposes of monitoring via the Prometheus endpoint, we need to tend to two places in our configuration.
-In the first place we need to customPorts to our service.
+In the first place we need to add customPorts to our service.
 This needs to map the port where Prometheus metrics are exposed to a port where it will be exposed in the Kubernetes Service.

 ```yaml
     service: